 Treating Peripheral Artery Disease

-Our vascular surgeons helped pioneer the use of minimally invasive laser therapy for PAD.
-This procedure has shown great success in treating patients with critical limb ischemia (restriction of blood supply) and claudication (cramping pain in the leg).
+Our vascular surgeons utilize minimally invasive and open surgical techniques for PAD.
+These procedures have shown great success in treating patients with critical limb ischemia (restriction of blood supply) and claudication (cramping pain in the leg).

 Additional lifestyle changes, medications and interventional procedures are also viable treatment options for peripheral artery disease.
 If you suspect or are currently suffering from PAD, find an SSM Health heart and vascular specialist close to you.
 We’re here to help you find relief and start living your healthiest life.